-Javier Montes’ Artforum review of the exhibition noted that ‘Lozano brings together works that propose active and combative rereading and re-appropriation.
+Javier Montes’ Artforum review noted that ‘Lozano brings together works that propose active and combative rereading and re-appropriation.
 The aforementioned qualities are apparent in the attitude of the woman who dances defiantly before a postindustrial landscape in Michele Horrigan’s 2014 video What a Feeling!’

 The willow sees the heron´s image upside down